 The easiest way to get it to work in Visual Studio Code is to install the Ruff extension.
 Here's a link to the ruff repository and the extension repository in case you want to read up on it further.

-Formatting with Black in Visual Studio Code
+Formatting with Ruff in Visual Studio Code

 Sorting your imports may sound like a completely useless thing to do, but we do it for consistency.
 It's especially useful if you are working on a codebase with other people.